PlainCrown/shapeplacer/README.md

 # Missing features and contributions

 Recommended features for contribution:
-* Make the pause button work by pressing spacebar
-* Add a visual 5 second counter that starts when the game ends to display that the game is restarting
 * Replace the block.gd script and block sprite sheet with custom colorization for each shape using the ColorPickerButton

 Features that I plan to implement: